diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/048_dynamic_api_threat_modeling.md

    b.
 Transmitting the specification to a generative AI model.
    c.
 Prompting the model to identify potential security threats and attack vectors based on the specification.
    d.
 Displaying the identified threats to a user.

+**Mathematical Justification:**
+Let an API specification be a formal description `S`.
+Let `V` be the universe of all possible security vulnerabilities.
+A threat model is a subset `V' ⊂ V` that is applicable to `S`.
+A human expert performs a function `f_human(S) → V_h ⊂ V`.
+This is a mapping from the specification to a set of threats.
+The AI model `G_AI(S) → V_ai ⊂ V` approximates this expert function.

+**Proof of Utility:** The effectiveness of the system is measured by its recall and precision compared to a human expert.
+Let `V_h` be the set of threats identified by a human.
+The system is useful if `(V_ai ∩ V_h) / |V_h|` (recall) is high.
+The generative AI, trained on a massive corpus of security documentation, vulnerability reports (CVEs), and secure coding practices, can identify patterns in the API specification that correlate with known vulnerability classes.
+The system is proven useful as it provides a high-recall, low-cost method for generating a baseline threat model, augmenting the human review process. `Q.E.D.`